xraypy/feff85exafs/src/POT/README.md

  * `libpotph.so`: the Fortran entry point for generating the phases file
  * `libfeffphases.so`: the C wrapper around libpotph

-Once built, type `scons install` to install everything:
+Once built, type `sudo make install` to install everything:

  * `libpotph.so`, `libphases.so`: installed to `/usr/local/lib`
  * `pot`: installed to `/usr/local/bin`